tytyhibye/TyTysAnimalShelter.Solution/README.md

 ## Description

-TyTy's Animal Shelter is an API access application where registered users can view existing animals up for adoption or add new ones.
-Each entry includes the animal's Name, Species, Gender, Age, A brief Description, and an optional image url.
-Users can filter their searches to return only specified animals.
+TyTy's Animal Shelter is a locally hosted API application built in C#/.NET core 2.2 utilizing token authentication and swagger documentation.
+Registered users can view existing listings of animals up for adoption and have the ability to add new listings.
+Each listing includes the animal's Name, Species, Gender, Age, A brief Description, and an optional image url.
+Users can filter their searches to return only specified animals and have the ability to delete listings once the animal has been adopted.
 <hr />

 ## _Setup/Installation Requirements_